-LOG RAWIMUSB ONNEW(100 Hz request)LOG INSATTSB ONTIME 0.005(200 Hz request)
+LOG RAWIMUSB ONNEW (100 Hz request) LOG INSATTSB ONTIME 0.01 (100 Hz request)

 - 2. RAWIMU and RAWIMUS logs are only available with the ONNEW or ONCHANGED trigger.
 These logs are not valid with the ONTIME trigger.
 The raw IMU observations contained in these logs are sequential changes in velocity and rotation.
 As such, you can only use them for navigation if they are logged at their full rate.
-See details of these log starting on page 123. - 3.
+See details of these log starting on page 96. - 3.
 In order to collect wheel sensor information, useful in post-processing, the TIMEDWHEELDATA log should only be used with the ONNEW trigger.
-See also page 129 for details on this log.